• Skip to primary navigation

 Michael Brown

 Michael Brown is the global director of counter-narcotics technology at Rigaku Analytical Devices.
-He has a distinguished career spanning more than 32 years as a special agent for the Drug Enforcement Administration (DEA).
+His distinguished career spans more than 32 years as a special agent for the Drug Enforcement Administration (DEA).
 Most recently, he was the DEA Headquarters staff coordinator for the Office of Foreign Operations for the Middle East–Europe–Afghanistan–India.
-Prior to that, he served as the country attaché in India and Myanmar, providing foreign advisory support for counter-narcotic enforcement.
+Before that, he served as the country attaché in India and Myanmar providing foreign advisory support for counter-narcotic enforcement.
 Contact him at michael.brown@rigaku.com.

 View articles by Michael Brown